Fitness & Nutrition Certification Training

 5. Is the Outlook Good for Fitness and Nutrition Professionals?

 Yes.
-In fact, according to the Occupational Outlook Handbook, dietitians and nutritionists in the U.S. are expected to enjoy faster than average job growth from 2021 to 2031.* And fitness trainers are projected to experience much faster than average employment growth as well.
-Over that decade, about 5,600 new openings could be generated for nutrition and dietetic professionals, and about 65,500 new openings could become available for fitness pros.
+In fact, according to the Occupational Outlook Handbook, dietitians and nutritionists in the U.S. are expected to enjoy faster than average job growth from 2023 to 2033.
+And fitness trainers are projected to experience much faster than average employment growth as well.
+Over that decade, about 6,100 new job openings are expected each year for nutrition and dietetic professionals, and about 73,700 new job openings could become available for fitness pros each year.

 Many reasons exist for this positive outlook, not least of which is a growing interest and awareness of the roles that food and exercise play in preventing disease and promoting overall wellness.
 And the stats back that up.
 For instance: